USCRI Cleveland’s annual fundraiser - reprise - is an exciting night, and a chance at something new.

-We brought together acclaimed national and local musical acts and featuring locally-prepared food from refugee communities and…we had a lot of fun!
+We have brought together acclaimed national and local musical acts and featuring locally-prepared food from refugee communities and…we had a lot of fun!

 Naumati Banjai Cleveland